ekowabaka/ekowabaka.me/blog/posts/2023-02-08-how-i-failed-to-build-a-game-console-ii.md

 At a point, I was of the view that my multi-core approach was flawed (and it could still be,) but when I consider the speed of the RP2040's SPI interface and the amount of data it needs to push if screen updates were not to be missed, I could tell the problem was definitely from the SPI's speed.

 I didn't give up, though.
-After a little Internet sleuthing, I found out that tearing in the display probably occurred because I was writing to the display right around the time it was also being read.
-There was essentially no synchronization between my write operation and the display's internal read operation.
-As such, the display could be reading data from the middle of the screen, while I will be writing somewhere at the beginning, causing two halves of different frames to be displayed at once, with the frames joined at the tear.
+After a little Internet sleuthing, I found out that the tearing in the display occurred because I was writing to the display buffer right around the time the display controller was also reading the buffer.
+There was essentially no synchronization between my write operation and the controllers's internal read operation.
+As such, the controller could be reading data from the middle of the screen, while I will be writing somewhere at the beginning, causing two halves of different frames to be displayed at once, with the frames joined at the tear.

 Fortunately, the display has a special pin&mdash;aptly named the Tearing Effect (TE) pin&mdash;which signals a good period within which to write data.
 Whenever this pin is high, data could be written to the display with the guarantee that it's not being read simultaneously.
 Unfortunately for me, though, the Adafruit breakout board didn't expose this pin.
 I went ahead and painfully soldered one on, anyway.
 But that didn't help either.
 Although the pin was correctly doing its job, the Pico was still too slow to write within the allotted time.

+# Conclusions and Next Steps
 It became obvious the serial interface may not be the way to go.
 If my goal was to push more data to the display, I needed to go parallel.
 My conclusion may still be wrong, and the problem may be with my implementaion, but I'll never know if I don't try.

 As it stands, the Adafruit break-out board I have exposes only eight of the display's parallel pins.
 And to use them I need to physically solder a jumper on the board.
 Since I really want max performance, I'll ultimately be looking at making my own breakout board which exposes all 18 parallel lines.
 In the meantime, however, I'll see how much improvement I could get from the 8 bit parallel interface.
 This will definitely be a huge undertaking, but I'm here for the challenge.